BrodieRobertson/Blackjack/README.md

 # Blackjack Changelog
+GUI Alpha 1.1.1
+<br>Note:
-Update: In the last release I've discovered a major issue with the Insurance backend logic which causes the program to compeltely lockup, I'm currently working on an update to the issue.
+In the last release I've discovered a major issue with the Insurance backend logic which causes the program to compeltely lockup, I'm currently working on an update to the issue.

+Change Log:
+1. Fixed the game breaking bug in the insurance backend

-GUI Alpha 0.1.0
+GUI Alpha 1.0.0
-<br>Side Note:
+<br>Note:
 I've come to realise that I've been approaching Event-Driven programming incorrectly, before my next realease I plan to address these issues.
 I've been doing sequential programming for so long that I've developed some bad habits which has caused some issues with my code, it hasn't created any bugs per se however the solutions I came up with are sub optimal at best.
 Whilst writing this log I've come up with a few solutions to the problem so I'll get working on those ASAP.

 Change Log: